rackerlabs/support-how-to/content/dedicated-hosting/manage-dns-records-in-the-myrackspace-portal.md

 - **A, AAAA, Cname**: Records for webservers and domain aliases.
 - **MX**: Used for indicating the mail server for your domain.
-- **TXT**: Miscelleneous records with various uses.
+- **TXT**: Miscellaneous records with various uses.
 These are largely used by businesses for domain ownership verification as well as email server security.
-- **SRV**: Records related to various domain services, such as Office 365.
+- **SRV**: Records related to various domain services, such as Office 365&reg;.

 #### A record fields

-- Host (domain name)
+- Host: Domain name.
-- TTL (time-to-live): The default is 86400 seconds.
+- TTL: The default is 86400 seconds.
 - Type: Choose **IN A**.
-- Target: Accepts IPv4 Addresses. *ex: 192.168.1.1*.
+- Target: Accepts IPv4 addresses.
+For example, 192.168.1.1.
 - Comment: Optional field used to describe the record.

 #### AAAA record fields

-- Host (domain name)
+- Host: Domain name.
 - TTL: The default is 86400 seconds.
 - Type: Choose **IN AAAA**.
-- Target: Accepts IPv6 Addresses *ex: 2001:db8::8a2e:370:7334*.
+- Target: Accepts IPv6 addresses.
+For example, 2001:db8::8a2e:370:7334.
 - Comment: Optional field used to describe the record.

 #### Cname record fields

-- Host (domain name)
+- Host: Domain name.
 - TTL: The default is 86400 seconds.
-- Type : Choose **IN CNAME**.
+- Type: Choose **IN CNAME**.
-- Target: Accepts hostnames *ex: example.com*.
+- Target: Accepts hostnames.
+For example, example.com.
 - Comment: Optional field used to describe the record.

 #### MX record fields

-- Host (domain name)
+- Host: Domain name.
 - TTL: The default is 86400 seconds.
 - Priority: Numerical value that defines the priority of the mail server when multiple MX records are configured.
-Lower numbers indicatea a higher priority.
+Lower numbers indicate a higher priority.
 - Target: Accepts hostnames and IP addresses.
 - Comment: Optional field used to describe the record.

 #### TXT record fields
-- Host (domain name)
+- Host: Domain name.
 - TTL: The default is 86400 seconds.
 - Text: Record value as provided by the provider requesting that you add it.
 - Comment: Optional field used to describe the record.
-- Validate: Indicates whether the TXT record is being used for SPF validation.
+- Validate: Indicates whether the TXT record is used for SPF validation.

 #### SRV records fields
 - _Service: Service name